CosmicGhosts/quizard/README.md

 # Quizard

 Learn the Arcane Arts through our rigorious Gauntlet of riddles.
 Choose carefully...
 They may your doom.

 ## Elders (Admins)
 GrandMaster Wizards can seek passage at quizard.com/elder
+The secret words are `admin@sumome.com` and `quizard` **Note** Cast the `toil` spell

 ## Apprenctices (Users)
 Newcomers may only enter through the main gates at quizard.com.